FTC7393/evlib_book/src/evlib/Basic-TeleOp-Program.md

-After you have [[set up a RobotCfg|Robot Configuration]], you can now write TeleOp and Autonomous OpModes.
+After you have [set up a RobotCfg](Robot-Configuration.md), you can now write TeleOp and Autonomous OpModes.

 The following is a sample TeleOp program that uses the sample RobotCfg.